Garrett Cooper Player Props: Marlins vs. Rockies

-After going 1-for-4 in his last game, Garrett Cooper and the Miami Marlins take on the Colorado Rockies (who will start Chase Anderson) at 1:10 PM ET on Saturday.
+After going 1-for-4 in his most recent game, Garrett Cooper and the Miami Marlins face the Colorado Rockies (who will start Ty Blach) at 1:40 PM ET on Sunday.

+He had a one-hit showing in his previous game (1-for-4) against the Rockies.

 Garrett Cooper Game Info & Props vs. the Rockies